hoytech/negentropy/README.md

 Protocol specification, reference implementations, and tests are MIT licensed.

+See [our introductory article](https://logperiodic.com/rbsr.html) or the [low-level protocol spec](docs/negentropy-protocol-v1.md) for more information.

 Negentropy is a [Log Periodic](https://logperiodic.com) project.

-See [our article](https://logperiodic.com/rbsr.html) for more information.